neurodata/blog.neurodata.io/_posts/2019-02-10-how-to-write-a-paper.md

        5. Action sentence: what did you do to address the gap, overcome the challenge, and therefore meet the opportunity? it should provide the *key* intuition/insight, the magic that makes this work, where others failed.
 This is the place where one can write something like "In this paper, we....", although I would instead simply write "We...." (in this paper should be obvious from context).
        6. Resolution sentence: what changes for the reader now that you have met this challenge?
 Note that the above structure is called "OCAR" in [Writing Science](https://www.amazon.com/Writing-Science-Papers-Proposals-Funded/dp/0199760241), for *O*pportunity, *C*hallenge, *A*ction, and *R*esolution (tehcnically they use "Opening" instead of "Opportunity", but I like "Opportunity" more).
 Steps 1 and 2 form the opportunity, steps 3 and 4 form the challenge, 5 is action and 6 is resolution.
+   1. Generate a "take home message" for each of the figures you plan to create.
+These become the first sentence of the figure caption.
-   3. Ask for feedback from senior and other co-first authors.
+   2. Ask for feedback from senior and other co-first authors.
 Explain that the role of feedback at this stage is for them to tell you whether they think there are any glaring  flaws with the basic setup, eg, do they have a different idea about what is the biggest challenge.
 There is no need to knit-pick about grammar at this stage.

-3. **Figures**
+1. **Figures**
    1. Make a first draft of all the figures and tables with detailed captions (~ 1 week).
 Captions should each be about a paragraph long.
 At this point, the figures need not be "camera ready", but should have all the main points made.
    2. Get feedback on figures from co-authors and close colleagues (~1 week).
 Show them the figures, do not show them the captions, and ask them to tell you what the main point of each figure is.
 If they don't get it right, don't worry about it, take notes on what they thought, and ask them to go to the next figure.
 Then, spend another week updating the figures, and repeat.

-4. **Outline**
+2. **Outline**